 For example, your prenup may expire after ten years of marriage.
 Upon getting married, individual wealth, assets, debt, and property usually become shared marital wealth, meaning it is divided equally in the event of a divorce.
 In some circumstances, one person in the relationship stands to lose a lot if this happens.
 But possibly, after ten years of wedded bliss, your financial situations would have evened out, and the default laws of your state would be fair enough in the event of a divorce.

 The bottom line?
 Your prenup shouldn’t expire unless you want it to.
-In which case, you would include a sunset clause.
+In this case, you would include a sunset clause.

 Can I Change My Prenup?

 Prenups are a worthwhile investment that won’t expire automatically.
 They’re an excellent way to start your marriage off on the right foot, being open and honest about your financial situation.
 No one wants to have doubts (or, at least, admit it) about their partner, just like no one wants to believe they’ll get into an auto accident.
 A prenuptial agreement is like insurance for your marriage; it’s a wise decision!
-If you’re concerned about your prenup overstaying its welcome, you could always include a sunset clause or sign an amendment.
+If you’re concerned about your prenup overstaying its welcome, you could always include a sunset clause, sign an amendment, or get a postnup.